 Best Road Trip Snacks for Kids

 The best road trip snacks are loved by kids, easy to pack in the car, and won’t make a huge mess.
-Some of the ones on this list are healthy, while others are just yummy.
+Some of these are healthy, while others are just yummy.
 But all are great for eating in the car.

 Cheerios are the best kid snack ever invented!
 They can be enjoyed by all ages from babies to adults.
-They are easy to transport and can be eaten on the go.
+Plus, they are easy to transport and can be eaten on the go.
 While you may find a few stray ones between the seats weeks later, they don’t spoil and smell.
-They also won’t stain your seats!
+And they also won’t stain your seats!

-Another great snack option for in the car is pretzels.
-They can easily be thrown into your bag until the grumbles start from the backseat.
-They are the perfect choice for a salty or crunchy bite.
+Another great snack option for eating in the car is pretzels.
+They can easily be thrown into your bag until you hear the grumbles from the backseat.
+Pretzels are the perfect choice for a salty or crunchy bite.
 You can either pack small portions in ziploc bags or thrown in a family size bag to share.

-Goldfish is another beloved kid snack.
+Another beloved kid snack is goldfish.
 They are perfect because they don’t make a mess and can be eaten anywhere.
 Another benefit is that they come in a variety of flavors so you can please everyone in the family!